CTPSSTAFF/historical-transportation-map/README.md

 mechanism supported by the ANSI C preprocessor.
 The code for the preprocessor is found in the file __python/html_preprocessor.py__.

-### UI Organization
+## UI Organization
 The user interface for the application is a hierarchical structure of HTML <div> elements.
 CSS styling rules, using [Flexible Box Module](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox)
 (a.k.a. "flexbox") directives, are used to organize the layout of the <divs> on the screen.
 (For readers unfamiliar with the __flexbox__ model, this [Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) will be helpful.)

-Ignoring the CTPS "branding" elements at the top of the page, the application page is organized as organized as follows:
+Ignoring the CTPS "branding" elements at the top of the page, the application page is organized as follows:
 __TO BE CONTINUED__.

-### Main UI Control
+## Main UI Control
-The user interface of the application is controlled by a single component:
+The user interface of the application is controlled by a single [noUiSlider](https://refreshless.com/nouislider/) control.
+All the logic for the application is contained in the JavaScript (JS) source file __js/historical_map.js__.
+The noUiSlider control is configured and initialzed in the JS function _initialize_.
+Aside from initialization work, the on-change event-handler for the noUiSlider control, _sliderHandler_, handles the lion's share of the "work" done by the application.

+## External Dependencies
+The application depends upon the following external JavaScript libraries:
+1. d3.js version 6.3.1 - used for reading/parsing of CSV files
+2. jQuery.js version 1.12.4 - supports DOM manipulation
+3. lodash.js version 4.17.15 - provides functional programming utilities
+4. noUiSlider version 14.6.3 - main UI control